 Read below for an overview of what to expect during the RDA revision process.

-Agencies seeking an RDA revision should contact Records Management staff to schedule an in-person introductory meeting or conference call.
-This meeting/call will introduce the parties involved and help define the scope of the RDA revision before beginning work on either end.
-Please be mindful that due to the time required to revise an RDA and the high demand for revisions, Records Management staff may be unable to undertake your agency’s revision immediately.
+Agencies seeking an RDA revision should contact Records Management staff to schedule an introductory consultation.
+This meeting will introduce the parties involved and help define the scope of the RDA revision before beginning work.

 Contact one of the following staff members to discuss RDA revision: